Research Study: Understanding the Long-Term Impacts of Abuse in Sport

 About the Study:

-Are you a former elite female athlete?
+Are you a former or current competitive female athlete?

 Have you experienced maltreatment from coaches during your sporting career?